Ozzyboshi/jzintv-amiga/README.md

 # jzintv-amiga
 Intellivision emulator for old amiga classic machines.
-RTG is required
+RTG is required.
-Tested on a vampirized Amiga, works quite well except for audio
+Tested on a vampirized Amiga, works quite well except for audio.